MaxHurlstone/DLS-Simulink/README.md

 ### Documentation

-Documentation is a work in progres...but for the moment head to the toolbox page in the MATLAB Add-Ons tab.
+Documentation is a work in progress...but for the moment head to the toolbox page in the MATLAB Add-Ons tab.
 The "Functions" tab for the toolbox will list all source code and give an idea of functionality.

 ## Contributing